 A Local’s Guide to the Best Italian Restaurants in Providence

-Nearly one in five Rhode Islander’s claim Italian ancestry, so it comes as no surprise that Providence is home to some delicious Italian food.
+Providence’s Al Forno restaurant helped the city earn its place on the food scene and since then, when people think of Providence food, they either think of Italian or seafood.
 While the Federal Hill section of Providence is known as Rhode Island’s “Little Italy”, only a few of the best Italian restaurants in Providence can actually be found there.

 Margherita pizza at Bacaro